International Finance Corporation & MIGA

 The World Bank Group (WBG) is a family of five international organizations that are the International Bank for Reconstruction and Development (IBRD), the International Development Association (IDA), the International Finance Corporation (IFC), the Multilateral Investment Guarantee Agency (MIGA) and the International Centre for Settlement of Investment Disputes (ICSID).

 World Bank established IFC in July 1956.
 This corporation provides loans to private industries for developing nations without any government guarantee and also promotes the additional capital investment in these countries, thus the main work of IFC is to ensure the financial support to private sector in developing countries.
-In the end of March, 2015 its membership was 184 on July 2014 is had authorized capital of $ 72 bn.
+In the end of March 2019 its membership was 184.

 Objectives of IFC are as follows:

 iii.
 To include capitalist countries to invest in developing countries.

 IFC’s offerings are designed to meet the specific needs of our clients in different industries, with a special focus on infrastructure, manufacturing, agribusiness, services, and financial markets.

 Our financial products enable companies to manage risk and broaden their access to foreign and domestic capital markets.
 Our advice helps unlock private sector investment, which is essential for expanding businesses, creating jobs, and growing economies.

 We work with the private sector to encourage entrepreneurship and build sustainable businesses—advising them on a wide range of issues, including environmental, social and governance standards, energy and resource efficiency, and supply chains.
 We help expand access to critical finance for individuals and micro, small, and medium enterprises through our work with financial intermediary clients.

 In fiscal year 2015, our long-term investments in developing countries totaled $17.7 billion, a 17 percent increase over the previous year.
 More than a third of that amount—over $7 billion—was mobilized from other investors.